 All courses required for the Associate in Science in Occupational Therapy Assistant, including OTA 240 and OTA 241, must be completed prior to graduation.
 It is the responsibility of the student who expects to graduate to have all college transcripts on file with Admissions and Records prior to filing a written application for graduation.
 The graduation application must be completed prior to the end of the semester which proceeds the semester in which the student will complete degree requirements.
-Graduation application forms are available in the Admissions and Records Office.
+BE SURE TO LOOK AT THE COLLEGE CALENDAR AND GRADUATION WEBSITE FOR DEADLINES.
+Graduation application forms are available in the Admissions and Records Office and online.
 It is the responsibility of the student to investigate the process required for graduation.